bengler/pebbles-presentation/app/presentations/overview.md

 # Approach

 # Interoperability: a few, simple standards
-- Authorization and identification of user sessions
+- Authorization and identification of user sessions (Checkpoint)
+- A model for access privileges (PSM)
 - Identifiers of individual objects (Uids)
 - Broadcast events (The River)
 - RESTful http, json, AMQP, CORS